jcfisher007/fluxury/README.md

 ## Overview

-State management library, works like redux but with side effects (e.g. waitFor).
+State management library, works like redux but with option for many stores and, as needed, side effects, Promise support and other practical things.

 Library includes: